marblestation/ADSBackEndTask/README.md

 docker run -it --rm -p 127.0.0.1:5000:5000 -e ADS_DEV_KEY=K4aaZR79FowCVkPUxwMeYGnHEx5mVFJuwPvI5OYK -v ${PWD}/Service:/app marblestation/adsbackendtask
 ```

-In both cases, you can access the service with your browser indicating the refstring in the same URL: http://localhost:5000/resolve/Abt,%20H.%201990,%20ApJ,%20357,%201

 ## Direct execution

 If you do not want to use docker but just run the service in your system, you can launch it by executing (replace the ADS token by your own one):